wmde/banner-screenshots/README.md

 The RabbitMQ Docker container uses container-internal storage for its messages and when you stop the container, it will delete all its data.

+### Taking a single screenshot with TestingBot

+To test taking a single screenshot with directly adjustable settings and URL, use

+   `npx ts-node minimalscreenshotter.ts`

+Change the script according to your needs before running the command.

 ## Architecture